 - Von Recklinghausen disease

-3. Which cytostatic substance frequently used in the chemotherapy of nephroblastoma can lead to the sinusoidal obstruction syndrome (veno-occlusive disease) when administered in overdose, especially in dystrophic children?
+3. Which cytostatic substance, frequently used in the chemotherapy of nephroblastoma, can lead to sinusoidal obstruction syndrome (veno-occlusive disease) when an overdose is administered, especially in dystrophic children?

 - Amphotericin B